The rhino framework

 ├── cypress

-The rhino package website has excellent documentation on their app structure philosophy, and it’s worth reading through this before getting started.
+The rhino package website has excellent documentation on their approach and philosophy to app development, and it’s worth reading through this before getting started.
 I’ll do my best to summarize the application’s files below:

 App code